covermymeds/api-jquery-plugins/README.md

 * `staging` - If the value is set to `true`, the drug search widget will use `staging.api.covermymeds.com` instead of `api.covermymeds.com`
 * `state` - The form search requires a two-character state abbreviation.
-You can either pass it explicitly when initializing the widget, or else the widget will search for a &gt;select&lt; tag with a "name" attribute of `request[state]`
+You can either pass it explicitly when initializing the widget, or else the widget will search for a &lt;select&gt; tag with a "name" attribute of `request[state]`
 * `drugId` - The form search also requires the numeric ID of a drug in the CMM system.
-You can either pass it explicitly when initializing the widget, or else the widget will search for an &gt;input&lt; tag with a "name" attribute of `request[drug_id]`
+You can either pass it explicitly when initializing the widget, or else the widget will search for an &lt;input&gt; tag with a "name" attribute of `request[drug_id]`